Review of Boxabl SIPS Prefab House

 When I first wrote this blog post, the company still needed to raise 10 million dollars to be in full production.
 As of mid-2022 they do have a factory set up in Nevada and are still expanding into full production.

 As of September 2022, no individual customer has yet received a Boxabl, and some put down their deposit almost two years ago.
 They will not be producing homes for individuals until the second factory is done.

 They are a lot more established since I first wrote about them, but I am still wary of all prototype home models.

 On the fundraising page, it says “early investors get a discount”.
 When someone asked what the discount is they responded “It is possible there will be a discount.
 We haven’t announced it yet.”

 In one of the videos, the rep states that you could install this without a foundation or permit.
 That sounds ill-advised.

-It did not sounds like the reps actually know what the floors are made of in early videos.
+It did not sound like the reps actually knew what the floors were made of in early videos.

 Elon Musk Involvement

 It definitely adds legitimacy that Elon Musk was living in one (and now uses it as a guest house).
 But it’s unclear whether he is backing the company or not.
 His area of expertise is not in construction but it would be great if he did lend his mind to making this a better built home than what it looks like.
 It has great potential to solve the problem of lack of affordable and healthy housing around the world.
 But in my view, this house has not proven itself yet.